Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_100.png)

-The table lists each of the requirement importance values available in SpiraTeam and provides you with the ability to enter the matching TFS work item priority value for each one.
+The table lists each of the requirement importance values available in Spira and provides you with the ability to enter the matching TFS work item priority value for each one.

 #### c) Requirement Type